eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 efficient and to yield a sufficiently expressive architecture description to be prescriptive.

-This chapter starts from a minimal object model and defines the lifecycle of the core concepts: EUDI Wallet Solution, PID, (Q)EAA, and EUDI Wallet Instance.
+This Chapter starts from a minimal object model and defines the lifecycle of the core concepts: EUDI Wallet Solution, PID, (Q)EAA, and EUDI Wallet Instance.
 These are chosen as a starting point because the joint development of the ARF showed that the lifecycles of these